Shashwat-Darshan/ihr-django/proposal.md

 - **Enhanced developer experience** through automatic API documentation, type safety, and better error handling.
 - **Stronger security measures** with JWT-based authentication, OAuth2 support, and improved input validation techniques.
 - **Improved system resilience and fault tolerance**, ensuring the IHR API can handle increasing workloads efficiently.
+- **Database Management**, Efficient and maintainable database management through the use of Bash scripts for initialization, migrations, and operations.

 ## **Suggested Enhancements for Discussion**

 While the core migration plan aligns with mentor guidance, additional improvements could further enhance the system’s efficiency and security.
 These could be proposed as stretch goals: